ISO 9001 Quality Management System (QMS) Documentation Structure

 How do you structure Quality Management System documentation?

-The international standard ISO 10013:2021 Quality management systems – Guidelines for documented information gives directions for effective dimensioning of the QMS documentation, as well as an overview of recommended contents and structures of the different QMS document types.
+The international standard ISO 10013:2021 Quality management systems – Guidelines for documented information gives directions for an effective QMS documentation numbering system, as well as an overview of recommended contents and structures of the different QMS document types.
 The following recommendations take into consideration the ISO 10013 guidelines.

 1) Quality Policy.
 A policy represents a declarative statement by an organization — it should state the commitment of the organization to deliver quality products or services to its customers, as well as to continual improvement.
 Usually, this policy is used for promotional purposes and should be displayed on the organization’s premises and posted on websites, so a clear and short Quality Policy is convenient and is the general practice.